How to Paint a Buffalo Check Pattern

 - Painters tape

-Apply white paint as a base coat to walls; let dry.
-Use a metal ruler, a level, and a pencil to mark vertical and horizontal lines spaced 4 inches apart.
+Apply white paint as a base coat to walls; let dry four hours.
+Once dry, use a metal ruler, a level, and a pencil to mark vertical and horizontal lines spaced 4 inches apart.

-Choose light, medium, and dark shades of one color.
-Use a 2-inch angled brush to freehand paint alternating horizontal lines in the lightest paint color.
+Use a 2-inch angled brush for freehand straight line painting, alternating horizontal lines in the lightest paint color.
 Let dry.
-For super crisp lines, use painters tape to outline stripes before painting.
+For crisp lines, use painters tape to outline stripes before painting.

-Use a 2-inch angled brush to freehand paint the vertical lines in the medium paint color.
+Use a 2-inch angled brush to freehand paint (or mark off with tape) the vertical lines in the medium paint color.
 Let dry.

-Use painters tape to mask off the center squares where vertical and horizontal lines intersect.
+Use painters tape to mask off squares where vertical and horizontal lines intersect.
 Paint these squares the darkest paint color.